mtdol/.vim/readme.txt

         ~ Ex:
             - This is a line of text that will end up being too long -- and will have to be continued on the next line.

+!
+An exclamation mark is used for Todo highlighting
+!!
+Use this for areas that deserve high emphasis

+>> start lines with this construct
+>> to indicate a quotation
+    - This is a good idea for presenting code
+>>> more arrows can be added if needed

 * Lists can be constructed by a number followed by either ** arbitrarily many '.' or ':' followed by a space character